GB Energy to be headquartered in Aberdeen, Starmer confirms

 SNP Westminster leader and Aberdeen South MP Stephen Flynn urged the Prime Minister to “get down to the business of explaining how GB Energy will bring down energy bills”.

-While Scottish Tory energy spokesman Douglas Lumsden – a former co-leader of Aberdeen City Council – said the announcement will do “almost nothing” to compensate for the “hammer-blow” of Labour policies on oil and gas, after the Prime Minister ruled out approving new licences in the North Sea.
+Scottish Conservative energy spokesman Douglas Lumsden – a former co-leader of Aberdeen City Council – said the announcement will do “almost nothing” to compensate for the “hammer-blow” of Labour policies on oil and gas, after the Prime Minister ruled out approving new licences in the North Sea.

-Sir Ian Wood, a well known oil and gas billionaire and the chair of Aberdeen’s Energy Transition Zone (ETZ), urged the sector to work with ministers to shape the agency.
+Sir Ian Wood, a well known oil and gas billionaire and chairman of Aberdeen’s Energy Transition Zone (ETZ), urged the sector to work with ministers to shape the agency.

 “It is now essential that industry works closely with the UK Government to design GB Energy, ensuring it fulfils its stated ambition as an investment vehicle that accelerates the country’s diversification to green energies.